India fireworks factory explosion kills 21 | DW | 04.09.2019

 Some of India's fireworks factories operate without proper licenses and produce goods that don't comply with safety regulations.

-Batala official however said it was too early to determine what caused the explosion.
+Batala officials, however, said it was too early to determine what caused the explosion.

 Read more: German environmentalists urge ban on fireworks in major cities